wonsunahn/CS1632_CICD_Docker/README.md

     driver = new ChromeDriver(options);
 ```

+Please do the same for ConnectTest.java, or you can choose to remove that test
-Commit and push all these changes and the Docker CI workflow will trigger
+entirely since it is subsumed by D3Test.
+Commit and push all these changes and
-immediately.
-Now, most likely, all the workflow will be successful.
-For
+the Docker CI workflow will trigger immediately.
+Now, most likely, all the
-good measure, let's try running the workflow a few more times manually by
+workflow will be successful.
+For good measure, let's try running the workflow
-triggering it using the "Run workflow" button.
-You will notice that every
+a few more times manually by triggering it using the "Run workflow" button.
-so often the workflow will fail.
-If you peek inside a failing run, you will
+You will notice that every so often the workflow will fail.
+If you peek inside
-see something like this at the end of mvn test:
+a failing run, you will see something like this at the end of mvn test:

 ```
 Results :